pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 ###Conclusions
 In this post we just scraped the surface of Camel, and there is a lot more to discover.
-I will try in future posts to dive further into features of Camel that I find very useful, e.g. the testing support, parallel processing features, integration with Akka.
+I will try in future posts to dive further into features of Camel that I find particularly interesting, e.g. the testing support, parallel processing features, integration with Akka.

-I think the way the Camel DSL is structured provides a way to write code in a way that is easier to reason about, in a very straightforward and _visualizable_ way (through the DSL and through HawtIO which we will explore later), and it tackles the problems of modularity of an application, as we can just split any processing flow in subflows and replace only those when necessary, provided the structure of the `Exchange` up and downstream is preserverd.
+The way the Camel DSL is structured provides a way to write code in linear manner, making it easier to reason about, and even _visualize it_ (through the DSL and through HawtIO which we will explore later), and it tackles the problems of modularity of an application.
+For example we could just split any processing flow in subroutes and replace only those when necessary, provided the structure of the `Exchange` up and downstream is preserverd.
 This also fits perfectly with the need of distributing work in a team without risking of stepping in each others' toes.
-If we consider also that a very natural way of deploying routes is through OSGi bundles (this is the principle followed in  [JBoss Fuse](http://www.jboss.org/products/fuse/overview)), we can see how allowing modularity is one of the core principles at the base of this project, and I think it has been definitely achieved.
+If we consider also that a very natural way of deploying routes is through OSGi bundles (this is the principle followed in  [JBoss Fuse](http://www.jboss.org/products/fuse/overview)), we can see how allowing modularity is one of the core principles at the base of this project, and it has definitely been achieved.